 Tips for romance writers

-We spoke to Introduction to Writing Romance course director and bestselling author Heidi Rice about writing sex scenes, plot development and who can benefit from learning to write romantic fiction.
+We spoke to Writing Romance course director and bestselling author Heidi Rice about writing sex scenes, plot development and who can benefit from learning to write romantic fiction.
 Read on for this, and more of Heidi’s tips.

 - 24 books published